 - Skid Marks: Skid marks can tell you how the car swerved in the seconds before or after the collision.
 They’re also a reliable indicator of vehicle speed.

-- Glass Fragments: If you have a broken windshield or side window, the remaining glass fragments can be used to determine fault.
+- Glass Fragments: If you have a broken windshield or side window, the remaining glass fragments can be used to determine the fault.

 - Dents, Dings, and Scratches: Dents and scratches on the car’s surface also tell you where it was struck.